Ute (vehicle): Cultural impact

 Australia has developed a culture around utes, particularly in rural areas with events known as ute musters.
 It is common, particularly in rural areas, to customise utes in the "B&S style" with bullbars, spotlights, oversized mudflaps, exhaust pipe flaps and UHF aerials.
 Since 1998, the "Deni Ute Muster" has been held in the town of Deniliquin, which has become a major attraction for the area.

 High performance utes were also sold in Australia, including the FPV F6 and the HSV Maloo.
 The 2017 HSV GTSR Maloo is powered by a 6.2 L supercharged V8 engine producing 435 kW.

 The Australian V8 Utes is a racing series based on lightly modified production Holden and Ford utes.

+American models

+Ford, Ram and Chevy import their full-size and full-size heavy duty (dually) pickup trucks to Australia.
+They partner up with local vehicle remanufacturers to convert them to right-hand drive.
+The customer may option their pickup truck to be de-rated so that it can be driven on a regular Australian car licence (max GVM of 4.5 tonne), instead of needing to get a truck licence.

+The Greens party in Victoria has called for increased registration fees for American-sized pickup trucks in bid to deter people from buying them.
+Concerns exist around the suitability of such vehicles to Australian roads and parking infrastructure, the safety of other parties in pedestrian and multi-vehicle crashes, and the lower emissions standards that apply to heavy vehicles.
+Many American pick-ups weigh more than 3.5t, which classes them as Medium Goods (NB) vehicles, which are only required to comply with ADR 80/04 (based on Euro VI) rather than ADR 79/05 (based on Euro 6).

 Australian models

 Ford

-The ute variant of the Ford Falcon was produced from 1961-2016.
+The ute variant of the Ford Falcon was produced from 1961 to 2016.
 For the first 38 years of production, the design used a coupe ute style, but with the introduction of the 1999 AU Falcon, the Falcon ute switched to a cargo bed that is separate from the cabin, while still retaining the Falcon sedan front-end and cabin.
 The cargo bed was separated so that both "utility" and "cab chassis" body styles could be produced together.

 Utes produced by Ford in Australia: